lunix33/transcode-watcher/README.md

 ## 4. How to run

-To run this node script, simply run from within the git repository:
+To run this node script, simply run the following command:

 ```
-node main.js [arguments]
+<PTR>/bin/transcodewatcher [arguments]
 ```

 Optional arguments can be added (see 4.2).